benjymous/annotations/sandman/sandman.26.md

 - Michael Bowman <mbowman@andromeda.rutgers.edu> researched Cluracan and also found more on Mjolnir.
 - Jim W Lai <jwtlai@jeeves.waterloo.edu> noticed an angelic smile, gave more thought to the portrayal of the Shinto god, and observed the Key to Hell's apparent changes.
 - Mike Collins, The One and Only Killans, (mcollins@isis.cs.du.edu) gave forth with great eloquence upon the origin and meaning of "pooey man".
+- Richard Munn Noted the way in which Matthew obtained a balloon.